heal-data-stewards/website/README.md

 3. Make edits to existing sections/components.
 You can also delete existing sections/components or add new ones.
 4. Once you have made your required changes click the green save button on the top right hand corner.

+## Editing a Collective Board Member

+In order to not send a welcome email after any edit.

+1. Switch the PreviouslyConfirmed button to on.
+2. Save
+3. Make desired changes
+4. Save